Indian Givers: How the Indians of the Americas Transformed the World: Book summary

-Jack Weatherford explains how the peoples of the Americas have been forgotten for their contributions to the modern world.
-He also explains how the Europeans learned how to deal with excess.
+Jack Weatherford explains how the peoples of the Americas have been studied in isolation, and seeks to explore the contributions of Native Americans to the modern world.

-First, he deals with silver, and its relationship to early manufacturing and to capitalism in general, even going so far as to say that capitalism as we know it wouldn't exist without a large mountain that contained as much as 85% of all silver ever found in the Americas.
-From there, he moves on to the industrial revolution.
-Saying that without the contributions of Americans (both North and South), many of the things we take for granted would never have happened.
+He first discusses silver, and its relationship to early manufacturing and to capitalism.
+He states that our modern monetary economy was partially enabled by the discovery and exploitation of large New World gold and silver reserves, particularly Cerro Rico, a large mountain in Bolivia that contained as much as 85% of all silver ever found in the Americas.

-Secondly, he talks about food, in terms of the way the diet of Europeans changed with corn, beans, potatoes, tomatoes, and peppers; in terms of how the food is grown, produced, and preserved; and in terms of the culinary arts.
+Indian Givers next turns to Native American contributions to agriculture.
+Native Americans domesticated corn, beans, potatoes, tomatoes, peppers, and many other plants.
+These crops were introduced to Europe and the rest of the world as a result of the Columbian exchange, contributing to significant changes in food production and the culinary arts in the Old World.

 Thirdly, the author makes the case that the United States Constitution was directly influenced by the Iroquois Confederacy, and that many ideas of the Age of Enlightenment were simply observations of the Pre-Columbian peoples in operation in the "natural state".

 Fourthly, pre-contact peoples mastered the art of medicine and human biology.
 They had figured out how to use many plants to make medicines, deal with injury, and for other uses, such as making rubber.
 Indigenous pharmacology was the most advanced in the world, with alkaloids such as quinine well known by Native South Americans ahead of Europeans or other nations.
 Mind-altering and addictive drugs were heavily regulated by the various societies, being used only for religious purposes.

 Lastly, Indians were great city planners and road builders, with outstanding road networks such as the Qhapaq Ñan, but much of what was built by the Indians was destroyed by the Conquistadors.
 Finally, the author wonders what has been lost, and gives a brief overview of how the Europeans were so able to conquer the equally advanced civilizations they found on the American continents.

+Reception

+Gloria Steinem urged readers to read the book by Jack Weatherford and explained that it details the contributions which Native Americans made to agriculture, modern medicine and governmental institutions, often overlooked and not taught in the USA.